Grasslands are among the most imperiled ecosystems on earth.

 Rheinhardt Scholtz, global change ecologist and affiliate researcher with the University of Nebraska-Lincoln

-Special thanks to the following people who helped contribute to this post: Jesse Nippert, Ian Tater, Jeremy Maestas, Tanner Swank, William Rogers, David Rowley, Doug Spencer, Dusty Tacha, Shea Coons, and Tate Lantz.
+Special thanks to the following people who helped contribute to this post: Jesse Nippert, Ian Tater, Jeremy Maestas, Tanner Swank, William Rogers, David Rowley, Doug Spencer, Dusty Tacha, Shea Coons, Justin Clarke, Cami Dixon, Torre Hovick, Dillon Fogarty, Ashley Tanner, Evan Tanner, and Tate Lantz.